 The children will not share their food with other children because of allergies & health risks.
 A member of staff will always sit with the children at the table and assist them with opening containers, wrappers and peeling fruit.
 This is also an opportunity to encourage social skills and encourage independence.

 It is very important that you bring and collect your child on time.
 We ask you to ensure that you make alternative arrangements for your child to be collected if you are likely to be late or are unable to collect them in person.
 Please ensure you advise staff of the person who will be collecting your child so a note can be made.
 Please also ensure the person collecting your child knows your password, especially if they are not known to the pre-school staff.
 If this is to be a long standing arrangement because of work or family commitments please could you confirm in writing who you have authorised to collect your child, if not already stated on your registration form.

 Please note: staff will not release your child unless they are satisfied it is to an appropriate person – the child’s safety is at all times paramount.

 Health, Safety & Well Being of the Children

 We have various procedures in place to ensure the safety and well being of the children.

-We will always have three members of staff for each session so we meet our statutory staffing requirements of 1 adult to 8 children for 3-4 year olds and 1 adult to 4 children for the under 3’s, thereby ensuring the children are always adequately supervised.
+We will always ensure the number of staff present for each session meets our statutory staffing requirements of 1 adult to 8 children for 3-4 year olds and 1 adult to 4 children for the under 3’s, thereby ensuring the children are always adequately supervised.
 For outings the ratio changes and we will always have a ratio of 1:2 although on some outings with the 3 to 4 year olds we will have a ratio of 1:3.

 We ensure the main entrance door is locked during the session and that at arrivals/departure there is always a member of staff supervising the door.
 Also the gates to the front and rear are always locked when the children are playing in these areas.